 Music moves us, music unites us, music changes lives- and sometimes, music changes the world.

 At least 1 in 6 men have had unwanted sexual experiences, including abuse and assault.
-1BlueString is a campaign* that asks guitarists to replace one of their six strings with a blue string to show solidarity and support for the 1 in 6 men who have experienced interpersonal violence (IPV).
+1BlueString is a campaign that asks guitarists to replace one of their six strings with a blue string to show solidarity and support for the 1 in 6 men who have experienced interpersonal violence (IPV).

 The goal is to build a community of encouragement and hope for men and their loved ones, partners, family, and friends.

 Here are some facts: